Finding the Right Cockapoo Breeder

 Therefore availability of pups will be restricted .

 A hobby breeder may breed from dogs as pets and usually they stay with them through their lifetime, although there may be times when a dog is re-homed.

 A hobby breeder generally keeps the dogs in the house and not kennels.

 A hobby breeder is more likely to use the services of a stud dog rather than own the stud, though not in all cases.

-A breeder if licensed ( by council) can breed more than 4 litters and will have more puppy availability, though you may have to go on waiting lists.
+A breeder if licensed ( by council) will have more puppy availability, though you may have to go on waiting lists.